Picovoice/porcupine/demo/dotnet/README.md

 index: 1, device name: MacBook Air Microphone
 ```

 You can use the device index to specify which microphone to use for the demo.
-For instance, if you want to use the USB Auio Device in the above example, you can invoke the demo application as below:
+For instance, if you want to use the USB Audio Device in the above example, you can invoke the demo application as below:

 ```console
 dotnet run -c MicDemo.Release -- \